billypom/200-lounge.com/public/rules/en.md

 ## I. WHAT IS 200 LOUNGE? {#i-what-is-200-lounge}
 ______________

 200 Lounge is a competitive solo ladder for the MK8DX 200cc engine class.
-To compete on the ladder you will need to join the [Discord server](https://discord.gg/uR3rRzsjhk "Discord invite") where we host 24/7 instant wars for MK8DX.
+To compete in events you will need to join the [Discord server](https://discord.gg/uR3rRzsjhk "Discord invite") where we host 24/7 instant wars.
 12 players can gather and play an event at any time.
 All other public channels have their own purposes for players and teams outside of lounge events.
 See channel descriptions in the server for more information.

 ## II.
 JOINING THE LOUNGE {#ii-joining-the-lounge}
 ______________

 Use the **`/verify`** command in our [Discord server](https://discord.gg/uR3rRzsjhk "Discord invite") to provide the leaderboard system with your [Mario Kart Central](https://www.mariokartcentral.com/mkc/ "mariokartcentral.com") account.

-A tutorial video on how to do this can be found in the [#verification](https://discord.gg/uR3rRzsjhk "Discord invite") channel in the Discord server.
+A tutorial video on how to do this can be found in the [#verification-info](https://discord.gg/uR3rRzsjhk "Discord invite") channel in the Discord server.

 For help making a registry account, refer to [this guide.](https://www.mariokartcentral.com/wp/mkcentral-registry-guide/ "MKCentral Registry Guide")